hsnlab/SLAMBUC/docs/slambuc_api.md

                           cp_end: int = None,
                           delay: int = 1,
                           unit: int = 100,
-                          full: bool = True) -> tuple[list[int], int, int]
+                          full: bool = True) -> T_RESULTS
 ```

 Calculates minimal-cost partitioning of a service graph(tree) with respect to an upper bound **M** on the total

 memory of blocks and a latency constraint **L** defined on the subchain between *root* and *cp_end* nodes.

+Cost calculation relies on the rounding *unit* and number of vCPU cores *N*, whereas platform invocation *delay*
+is used for latency calculations.

-It can be only used when the cost function regarding the graph attributes is sub-additive.
+It gives optimal result only in case the cost function regarding the chain attributes is sub-additive,
+that is k_opt = k_min is guaranteed for each case.

+Instead of full partitioning it only returns the list of barrier nodes.

 **Arguments**:

-- `tree`: service graph annotated with node runtime(ms), memory(MB) and edge rate
+- `tree`: service graph annotated with node runtime(ms), memory(MB) and edge rates and data overheads(ms)
 - `root`: root node of the graph
 - `M`: upper memory bound of the partition blocks (in MB)
 - `N`: upper CPU core bound of the partition blocks